cal-cs184-student/hw-webpages-sp24-noah-ku/homework4.md

 ![default pinned 2](./assets/images/hw4/part2default2.png)
 ![default pinned 4](./assets/images/hw4/part2default1.png)

-## Part 3: Handling Collisions with Other Objects
+## Task 3: Handling Collisions with Other Objects

 To make the cloth interact with another object, we needed to exploit the vector definition of cloth that touches a sphere and plane.
 In both `Plane::collide` and `Sphere::collide` functions, we are calculating based on the current vector and the point that is touching either plane or sphere.
 Then we calculate using `normal` and find the tangent vector and apply the new vector.